wp-plugins/smart-app-banner/readme.txt

 If you're upgrading from version 0.1 you'll need to add your App IDs again I'm afraid.
 You can remove the old wsl-app-id custom field.

 == Changelog ==

+= 0.3 =
+* Updates to reflect public nature of iOS 6
+* Add affiliate data and app argument

 = 0.2.1 =
 * Show admin box for all page types, not just page and post